We’ve curated, vetted, and categorized a list of 63 up-to-date statistics that provide insight into content marketing.

 Let’s see how answers given by B2C content marketers compare to their B2B counterparts.

-- B2C marketers who use at least two organic social media platforms report that Facebook (59%) and Instagram (21%) produce the best overall content marketing results (CMI).
+- B2C marketers who use nonpaid social media platforms report that Facebook (63%), LinkedIn (53%), and Instagram (39%) produced the best overall content marketing results (CMI).

-- 73% of B2C marketers employ keyword research for SEO while creating content (CMI).
+- 73% of B2C marketers employ keyword research for SEO when creating content (CMI).

 - 90.63% of pages get no organic search traffic from Google (Ahrefs).